tmgthb/Autonomous-Agents/README.md

 Overall, the next sequence prediction is one of the most generic single learning objectives in a system, which attempts to learn a model about itself or about the world.

+We should still not forget the progress made during the last two years in LLMs based on "simplistic" next-sequence prediction objective.
+Computational reasoning has not only advanced in the last two years, but it is multiple dimensions close to human-level reasoning.

+I like to refer this  surprising phenomenon as the "Paradox of Lexical Labyrinth".

+Paradox of Lexical Labyrinth:

+The paradoxical phenomenon whereby seemingly simple mechnanism of a next sequence prediction, such as predicting the next word in a language, gives rise to advanced cognitive skills like profound reasoning capabilities.
+The labyrinth refers to the vast & complex  landscape of language, characterized by its infinite potential for meaning and expression.

+---